 Chateau L’Evangile is a full bodied, rich, elegant, powerful, opulent, long lived style of Pomerol that ages well.
 It is not always a consistent performer.
 However, in the top vintages, many of which start with the 2000 vintage, they produce a compelling, plum, chocolate and floral wine that can offer a stunning, opulent, tasting experience.
 Chateau L’Evangile is capable of aging for decades.

-Serving and Decanting Chateau L’Evangile with Wine, Food, Pairing Tips
+Serving Chateau L’Evangile with Wine, Food, Pairing Tips

 Château L'Evangile Wine Tasting Notes

 29 Vintages 298,640 Views Sort by Vintage-Rating

 Plum liqueur, chocolate, flowers and truffle with Asian spice are at the heart of the perfume.
 The opulent finish offers sweet fruits with a cocoa and anise character, along with freshness and length.
 Full bodied, erotic, exotic and unique for the propert

 1,266 Views Tasted Apr 26, 2018